The Best Beaches in Costa Brava to Enjoy Your Spain Holiday

 Platja Sa Tuna

-This beach offers a wonderful view of the beachside whitewashed cottages with splashes of colour on their terraces and doors.
+This beach offers a wonderful view of the beachside whitewashed cottages, with splashes of colour on their terraces and doors.
 The winding road to get there might be a bit intimidating, but it’s definitely worth the trip.

 Platja Fonda